 Depending on their area of expertise, solicitors can advise on a range of issues, including:

-personal issues - for example, buying and selling residential property, landlord and tenant agreements, wills and probate, divorce and family matters, personal injury claims and criminal litigation;
+- personal issues: buying and selling residential property, landlord and tenant agreements, wills and probate, divorce and family matters, personal injury claims and criminal litigation;

-commercial work - such as helping new enterprises get established, advising on complex corporate transactions (including mergers and acquisitions) and business-related disputes;
+- commercial work: helping new enterprises get established, advising on complex corporate transactions (including mergers and acquisitions) and business-related disputes;

-Solicitors may also use some of their time to represent clients who are unable to pay for legal services themselves.
+Solicitors may use some of their time to give free help to clients who are unable to pay for legal services themselves.